theodore-s-beers/ganjoor-pretty/README.md

 The developers at Ganjoor were gracious enough to add this functionality to the site itself.
 You can activate it with a button labeled _numā-yi chāpī_.
 I'm continuing to maintain my service so that I can improve it over time.

+_NB: This is the successor to an earlier mini-project, [ghazal-typesetting](https://github.com/theodore-s-beers/ghazal-typesetting), which may still be of interest to some._

 ## Technical notes

 This is basically a little Rust application, built with [Actix Web](https://actix.rs/).
 It takes a Ganjoor URL, fetches and parses the relevant contents of the page (using the [isahc](https://github.com/sagebind/isahc) and [scraper](https://github.com/causal-agent/scraper) crates), and constructs a new HTML document with [Pandoc](https://github.com/jgm/pandoc)—which is a required external dependency.
 Note that we're asking Pandoc to bundle in `head.html` and `script.html`, which in turn reference `styles.css` and `pretty.js`.
 So those files also need to be present.
 The application listens on localhost port 5779 (chosen at random) and can be put on a server behind a reverse proxy, with a CDN for caching, etc. Pretty straightforward.